 In addition to the winter-ready Bean Boots, L.L.
 Bean does offer a solid collection of uninsulated hiking and backpacking designs, but it’s undeniably limited compared to the competition.
 Their Trail Model 4 collection is one standout and comprises both mid-height and low-top variations, and it’s worth noting that they also carry models from popular brands like Salomon, Oboz, KEEN, and more.
 But as with Danner above, L.L.
 Bean is decidedly more casual and less performance-focused, which is all many day hikers need but a drawback for those who frequent more technical and demanding trail networks.

 Where to Buy Hiking Footwear

 We’re big proponents of supporting our local gear shops, but in the case of hiking footwear, buying online often brings convenience and a wider selection of manufacturers, colors, and sizes.
-REI Co-op is our go-to for hiking shoes and boots due to their nationwide presence (it always helps to try shoes on in person), extensive selection, well-documented return policy, and member benefits (10% back on full-price items).
-Backcountry is also a solid presence and tends to carry some of the more technical brands, including Scarpa and Asolo.
-And many companies also sell their footwear through Amazon, where you can get free two-day shipping with Amazon Prime (both REI and Backcountry offer free standard shipping on orders over $50).
+REI Co-op is our go-to for hiking shoes and boots due to their nationwide presence (it always helps to try shoes on in person), extensive selection, well-documented return policy, and member benefits (10% back on full-priced items).
+Members also get free shipping on all orders, while non-members will need to spend $50 or more for that perk.
+Backcountry is another solid presence and tends to carry some of the more technical brands, including Scarpa and Asolo.
+And many companies also sell their footwear through Amazon, where you can get free two-day shipping with Amazon Prime.
 Finally, the majority of the brands above have modern websites that allow you to access their full collections, including Salomon, Arc’teryx, Merrell, and many more.

 Back to Our Top Hiking Footwear Brands See our Hiking Gear Reviews